A Brief History of CCCS

 Adults have long formed the core of community college enrollment.

 1986Colorado Community College and Occupational Education System EstablishedIn 1986, the SBCCOE established the Colorado Community College and Occupational Education System (CCCOES), which comprised the state community colleges governed by the board, as well as other providers of vocational education in Colorado.
-In 2002, the CCCOES became CCCS, and today we serve approximately 137,000 students across Colorado at 13 colleges and 39 campuses.
+In 2002, the CCCOES became CCCS, and today we serve over 125,000 students across Colorado at 13 colleges and 35+ campuses.

 2017Driving Colorado's WorkforceWe continue to meet Colorado’s workforce needs by providing cutting-edge career and technical education, as well as dozens of transfer programs for students who wish to pursue degrees at four-year institutions.
 As of 2017, CCCS produced almost 40% of the degrees and certificates awarded in Colorado.